roblox-aurora/rbxts-transform-guid/README.md

 ## Ambient Enum UUIDs

-option `experimentalConstEnumJSDoc`.
+option `EXPERIMENTAL_JSDocConstEnumUUID`.
 If this is use, it must only be used in contexts where a file watcher isn't used such as production.
-Environments can be set with `emitExperimentalJSDocIfEnv`.
+Environments can be set with `ConstEnumUUIDRequiresEnv`.

 ```ts
 /**